BRR-uni/OptoGeneLaser/README.md

-# OptoGeneLaser Android API and Arduino code for optogenetics power source control
+# Android app and Arduino code for optogenetics power source control

 ## A tool to control the frequency of light blinking in optogenetics stimulation experiments